verlok/vanilla-lazyload/README.md

 ### Throttled execution for optimized CPU usage

 _LazyLoad_'s listeners to the container's `scroll` and `resize` events are throttled by default, meaning that the main function of the script will not overload the CPU of devices with a smooth scroll.

+### Much faster than jQuery\_lazyload

+This script is comparable to the notorious jQuery\_lazyload, but **_LazyLoad_ is 6x faster**, because LazyLoad uses only optimized, **native javascript** functions and methods, instead of jQuery.
+Your users will see the difference, even in slow devices or computers.